fatmanurakbass/airway-flight-planning/README.md

 * Spring Boot: A Java-based framework used for building the foundation of the application.
 * JPA and Hibernate: Java libraries used for database operations and ORM (Object Relational Mapping).
+* Lombok: A Java library that helps to reduce boilerplate code by providing annotations for auto-generating getters, setters, constructors, and more.
-* ModelMapper: A Java library for providing automatic transformation between objects.
+* MapStruct: A Java library for providing efficient and type-safe object mappings.
 * Mockito: A Java library for simulating the behavior of objects in unit tests.
 * JUnit: A Java library for writing and running unit tests.
 * Jackson: A Java library for converting JSON data to Java objects and Java objects to JSON data.
+* H2 Database: An in-memory database used for development and testing purposes.

 ## Installation and Running